neel/dhyara/README.md

 Overview
 -----------

 Dhyara is a ESP-IDF component for Mobile Ad-Hoc Networks on the top of ESP NOW.
+Dhyara is Open Source under BSD 2 Clause License.
+See [LICENSE](docs/LICENSE.md)

 Compilation & Integration
 -----------